Office Visit Fees

 You are not required to use your insurance to pay for private off-campus care, but most people do.
 You are responsible for paying any fees you incur that are not covered by your mental health insurance.

-If you have the Student Health Insurance plan and need to visit an off-campus provider, you must have a referral from the Colonial Health Center to waive your deductible when paying an off-campus provider.
-Contact us for a Referral Authorization form.
+If you have the Student Health Insurance plan and need to visit an off-campus provider, you must ensure the provider is a preferred provider.
+The Colonial Health Center has a list of providers in the Washington DC area who accept the Student Health Insurance.

 If you do not have the GW Student Health Insurance plan, but have another insurance policy, you need to determine your policy's requirements by contacting your insurer directly.
 If you are on your parents' plan, you may have to speak with your parents to gain access to your insurance.